cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/ingress-to-gateway.rst

 - *manual* - manually creating Gateway API resources based on existing Ingress API resources.
 - *automated*, creating rules using the `ingress2gateway tool <https://github.com/kubernetes-sigs/ingress2gateway>`_.
   This project reads Ingress resources from a Kubernetes cluster based on your current Kube Config.
 It will output YAML for equivalent Gateway API resources to stdout.
+  Note the ``ingress2gateway`` tool remains experimental at this stage.

 Ingress Annotations Migration
 #############################